 I am a mostly theoretical cosmologist, specializing in gravitational lensing, and in particular, in and have recently become very interested in extracting additional information out of weak lensing signals of galaxy clusters.
 I've also gotten interested in strongly lensed systems as well.
 See my selected publication list below or take a look at my CV for some recent projects.

 I have also become very interested in the interface between cosmology and particle physics in the early universe, and my popular writing has centered largely on these questions.
-I am the author of two popular science books, and am currently in the process of completing work on a third, "The Standard Model in a Nutshell," to be published by Princeton University Press later this year.
+I am the author of two popular science books, and a textbook, "The Standard Model in a Nutshell," published by Princeton University Press in February of 2017.

 Current Administrative Appointments